akashacms/epub-guide/documents/5-structure.html.md

 * `i` - lower-case roman numerals
 * `I` - upper-case roman numerals

+## The `id=` attributes in Table of Contents entries

+You'll see `id` attributes in the sample Table of Contents entries above.
+Those `id` values are copied by _epubtools_ into the OPF and NCX files to use as the required `id` values.

+The `id` attributes are not required by the EPUB specification.
+You won't see them recommended in documents about creating files for an EPUB document.

+However, it is required that entries in OPF and NCX files have `id` attributes.
+Since _epubtools_ creates those files for you, it must get those `id` attributes from somewhere.
+The Table of Contents is that place.

 ## Navigation Document Page title

 It's tempting for the page title of this page to simply be _Table of Contents_, like this: